evaera/Aurora/README.md

 ## House rules

 - All properties should always be treated as **read-only**.
-There is nothing in the library stopping you from changing a property, but you may experience unexpected or unwanted behavior if you do, and your code may be broken by future releases.
+There is nothing in the library stopping you from changing a property, but you may experience unexpected or unwanted behavior if you do and your code may be broken by future releases.
 - Classes have more methods and properties than are documented in this file, but they should serve no significant purpose to the end developer.
 If you use undocumented members, you may experience unexpected behavior and your code may be broken by future releases.

 ## Library